MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 ### Resources

-If you have questions about Canadian Payroll year-end closing procedures and your Microsoft Business Solutions Partner isn’t available, there are several resources, in addition to this document, to assist in answering your year-end questions.
+If you have questions about Canadian Payroll year-end closing procedures and your Microsoft Business Solutions Partner isn't available, there are several resources, in addition to this document, to assist in answering your year-end questions.

 #### 2020 year-end information on CustomerSource